Bagus103/Aplikasi-Resep-Makanan-Dan-Minuman-Berbasis-Android/README.md

 ## ✨ Features :
 - Search for recipes.
 - Sort recipes in an ascending order.
-- Visit the original website of the recipe with Flutter WebView.
 - Add/Remove/Retrieve Recipes Offline with Flutter Hive.
 - Beautiful UI.